Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Methods

 which we can solve efficiently using a number of existing algorithms; here we use the P-gLASSO algorithm of \cite{mazumder2012graphical}.
 Then assuming that all parameters are fixed but a single weight $w_k^{(t)}$, \cref{eq:penalized_likelihood} can be re-arranged as the linear problem:

 for which an analytical solution is available.
 That is, our algorithm alternates between updating $\Omega$ and the weights $w_k^{(t)}$ until the objective function in \cref{eq:penalized_likelihood} converges.
 Its computational cost is inexpensive: a single iteration on our cluster server (with $11$ Intel(R) Xeon(R) CPU \@ $2.90$ GHz processors) took in average less than $0.8$ seconds, applied to the experimental data in \cref{sec:experimental_data}.
-A single fit on the same data took $47$ iterations for around $33.57$ seconds until the objective function converged at threshold $0.001$.
-See \cref{alg:LaDynS} in \cref{app:LaDynS_algorithm} for details and Python package \texttt{ladyns} on \url{github.com/HeejongBong/ladyns}.
+A single fit on the same data took $47$ iterations for around $33.57$ seconds until the objective function converged at threshold $0.001$. \cref{alg:LaDynS_simplified} presents a high level pseudocode sketch of the coordinate descent algorithm.
+See \cref{app:LaDynS_algorithm} for details and Python package \texttt{ladyns} on \url{github.com/HeejongBong/ladyns}.